Hajo Seppelt: Doping in Russia

-In December 2014 ARD broadcast Seppelt's film Geheimsache Doping: Wie Russland seine Sieger macht (The Doping Secret: How Russia Makes its Winners), made with the help of Russi athletes who told their stories in front of the camera.
+In December 2014 ARD broadcast Seppelt's film Geheimsache Doping: Wie Russland seine Sieger macht (The Doping Secret: How Russia Makes its Winners), made with the help of Russian athletes who told their stories in front of the camera.
 In this 60-minute documentary, whistleblowers testified to systematic doping in athletics and other sports in Russia.
 The film presents evidence for these allegations in form of footage and audio recordings secretly made by the whistleblowers as well as official documents.
 The documentary attracted global media attention and was broadcast worldwide in a number of languages.
 After its broadcast in Germany, several figures in international sports organizations and anti-doping institutions either resigned their posts or were suspended.

 In March 2016, in its Sport Inside program, the WDR broadcast another film on doping in athletics with a focus on Russia: "Geheimsache Doping: Russlands Täuschungsmanöver" ("The Doping Secret: Russia's Red Herrings").
 In it, Hajo Seppelt, together with co-author Florian Riesewieck, showed how Russian coaches and officials avoided conditions of the World Athletics Federation IAAF and the World Anti-Doping Agency WADA.
 The 30-minute documentary once again received extensive international attention and was broadcast in several countries.
 In November 2016 the documentary "Doping – Top secret: The protection racket" (by Hajo Seppelt, Florian Riesewieck, Olga Sviridenko and Felix Becker) was aired in ARD's weekly programme "Sportschau".
 It is based on a joint investigation by the French newspaper Le Monde and the ARD doping editorial team.
 The documentary is about criminal activities linked to doping and cover up in international athletics.

 In May 2018 ARD announced that Russia had declared void a visa issued to Seppelt so he could report on the 2018 FIFA World Cup, citing Russia stating that Seppelt is on a list of unwanted persons.
 In May 2018 Seppelt and Florian Riesewieck produced another episode of the documentary series "Doping Top Secret" on ARD – titled "Russia's Football Friends".
 This time they focused on suspicious facts in football in Russia, host country of the World Cup.